-Deploy succeeded, build log is all green, but loading a page or hitting an API returns 500: INTERNAL_SERVER_ERROR, often with FUNCTION_INVOCATION_FAILED or EDGE_FUNCTION_INVOCATION_FAILED underneath.
-“Builds clean, runs broken” almost never means a syntax bug — it means runtime context is missing: an env var that wasn’t synced to the Production scope, an Edge runtime hitting a Node-only API, a cold start over 10 seconds, or an upstream API call with no timeout dragging the whole function down.
-This guide gives a hit-rate-ordered diagnosis with real vercel logs / vercel inspect commands.
+Deploy succeeded, build log is all green, but loading a page or hitting an API returns 500: INTERNAL_SERVER_ERROR, usually with a code like FUNCTION_INVOCATION_FAILED or EDGE_FUNCTION_INVOCATION_FAILED underneath.
+“Builds clean, runs broken” almost never means a syntax bug.
+It means runtime context is missing: an env var that wasn’t synced to the Production scope, an Edge function hitting a Node-only API, a database pool that’s full, or an upstream API call that never returns.

 Common causes